-If the student tests positive their entire year group may need to self-isolate for 14 days.
+If the student tests positive their "bubble" may need to self-isolate for 14 days.

 Grab bags are available for students on free school meals who are isolating, please use this form to order their lunch, and collect from the community entrance of school between 12:00pm and 1:30pm each day.

 The Blackburn with Darwen Help Hub has been set up to offer support with any issues that arise during the Coronavirus outbreak.
 You can phone 01254 588111 9:00am to 5:00pm Monday to Friday or 9:00am to 12:00pm Saturday and Sunday.
 You can also fill in the online form at www.blackburn.gov.uk